 It is important to know which of the three stinging insect you’re dealing with.
 That’s because not all of them pose a threat to your family.
 For instance, a bee nest in the garden can be left out since it doesn’t pose a big threat.
 Bees are not only less provocative but are also useful in pollinating flowering plants in the compound.

 The above comparison will help you identify the insects with ease.
 In case you have difficulties in identification, you can contact an expert.
-Correct identification enables to effectively get rid of stinging insects from your home.
+Correct identification enables to effectively get rid of termites and of stinging insects from your home.

 Check this: What’re our best spray kill wasps?